Ending needless driver's license suspensions

 - In 2016, Massachusetts passed a law to end driver’s license suspensions for non-serious drug offenses unrelated to driving.
 The change was spurred by our 2014 report Suspending Common Sense in Massachusetts, in which we found that suspending the licenses of 7,000 state residents every year for drug offenses was ineffective and harmful.

-- Since we published our national report Reinstating Common Sense in 2016, Pennsylvania, Utah, Iowa, Mississippi, New Jersey, New York, and Washington, D.C. have ended driver's license suspensions for drug offenses that didn't involve driving.
+- Since we published our national report Reinstating Common Sense in 2016, Pennsylvania, Utah, Iowa, Mississippi, New Jersey, New York, Washington, D.C., Virginia, and Michigan have ended driver's license suspensions for drug offenses that didn't involve driving.

 - Our research and advocacy continues to keep this issue in the press, maintaining pressure on states that resist reform.
 For a selection of our press coverage, see the news section of this page.